swent-epfl/mvp-prd/template/5-mvp.md

 The roadmap for Proxima includes the following key milestones:
 0. **MVP Development:** Focus on core features for initial launch.
-1. **Launch**: Release the app in key locations in Switzerlanc to establish a user base and gather feedback.
+1. **Launch**: Release the app in Switzerland, with universtity students as target users, to establish a user base and gather feedback.
 2. **Stability and Performance Improvements**: Address any issues identified post-launch and optimize the app for better performance.
 3. **User Growth and Engagement:** Focus on increasing user base and enhancing user interactions.
 4. **Feature Expansion:** Introduce additional features like heat maps, and nested comments.